CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

-* generates poll messages about the usage of free EPP requests and if the registrar exceeded the limit, calculates the price for the requests over limit
+* generates poll messages about the usage of free EPP requests and if the registrar exceeded the limit, calculates the price of the requests over limit

 **Configuration**